bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-08.md

 author: kleinen
 layout: lab
 ---
+<span class = "attention">Not yet reviewed and published for WS 2019/20 Term!</span>
 This week's lab work is intended give you practice working with the basic concepts of programming.

 ## What to Bring to Lab